-(3) The particulars to be entered in the Adopted Children Register under the heading in column 2 of Schedule 1 shall include, in the case of an infant born in Jersey, the parish in which the birth took place; and where the infant was born in Jersey but the parish in which the birth took place is not proved to the satisfaction of the Court, or where the infant is treated
+- (3) The particulars to be entered in the Adopted Children Register under the heading in column 2 of Schedule 1 shall include, in the case of a child born in Jersey, the parish in which the birth took place; and where the child was born in Jersey but the parish in which the birth took place is not proved to the satisfaction of the Court, or where the child is treated by virtue of paragraph (2)(b) as born in Jersey, the child shall be treated for the purposes of this paragraph as born in the parish of St. Helier. - (4) Where upon any application for an adoption order in respect of a child (not being a child who has previously been the subject of an adoption order under this Law or the Adoption of Children (Jersey) Law 1947), there is proved to the satisfaction of the Court the identity of the child with a child to whom an entry in the Registers of Births relates, any adoption order made in pursuance of the application shall contain a direction to the Superintendent Registrar to cause the entry in the Registers of Births to be marked with the word "Adopted". - (5) Where an adoption order is made in respect of a child who has previously been the subject of an adoption order made under this Law or any enactment at the time in force, the order shall contain a direction to the Superintendent Registrar to cause the previous entry in the Adopted Children Register to be marked with the word "Re-adopted". - (6) The Judicial Greffier shall cause every adoption order to be communicated to the Superintendent Registrar, and upon receipt of the communication the Superintendent Registrar shall cause compliance to be made with the directions contained in the order.

-- by virtue of paragraph (2)(b) as born in Jersey, the infant shall be treated for the purposes of this paragraph as born in the parish of St. Helier. - (4) Where upon any application for an adoption order in respect of an infant (not being an infant who has previously been the subject of an adoption order under this Law or the Adoption of Children (Jersey) Law 1947),71 there is proved to the satisfaction of the Court the identity of the infant with a child to whom an entry in the Registers of Births relates, any adoption order made in pursuance of the application shall contain a direction to the Superintendent Registrar to cause the entry in the Registers of Births to be marked with the word "Adopted". - (5) Where an adoption order is made in respect of an infant who has previously been the subject of an adoption order made under this Law or any enactment at the time in force, the order shall contain a direction to the Superintendent Registrar to cause the previous entry in the Adopted Children Register to be marked with the word "Re-adopted". - (6) The Judicial Greffier shall cause every adoption order to be communicated to the Superintendent Registrar, and upon receipt of the communication the Superintendent Registrar shall cause compliance to be made with the directions contained in the order. - (7) If the Superintendent-Registrar is satisfied, on an application under this paragraph, that he or she has sufficient particulars relating to an infant adopted under a Convention or overseas adoption to enable an entry to be made in the Adopted Children Register for the infant - (a) he or she shall make the entry accordingly; and - (b) if he or she is also satisfied that an entry in the Registers of Births relates to the infant, he or she shall secure that the entry in those Registers is marked "Adopted" or "Re-adopted", as the case may be, followed by the name in brackets of the country in which the adoption was effected.72
+- (7) If the Superintendent-Registrar is satisfied, on an application under this paragraph, that he or she has sufficient particulars relating to a child adopted under a Convention or overseas adoption to enable an entry to be made in the Adopted Children Register for the child - (a) he or she shall make the entry accordingly; and - (b) if he or she is also satisfied that an entry in the Registers of Births relates to the child, he or she shall secure that the entry in those Registers is marked "Adopted" or "Re-adopted", as the case may be, followed by the name in brackets of the country in which the adoption was effected.